Sprouted Grains: What Are They?

 The Benefits of Sprouted Grains

-Sprouting grains makes the vitamins and minerals more available for your body, and depending on the grain, sprouting may also increase the levels of certain nutrients as well.
+Sprouting grains makes the vitamins and minerals more available for your body, and depending on the grain, sprouting may also increase the levels of certain nutrients.

 How Do I Eat Sprouted Grains?